Certora/Documentation/docs/cvl/invariants.md

 of their contract.

-A strong invariant performs the same checks as a weak invariant - i.e. it will be checked for the constructor and for any other method it will be assumed before executing the method (pre-state) and asserted afterward execution of the method (post-state).
+A strong invariant performs the same checks as a weak invariant - i.e. it will be checked for the constructor and for any other method, it will be assumed before executing the method (pre-state) and asserted afterward execution of the method (post-state).
-In addition to these steps, a strong invariant also asserts and assumes the invariant _during_ method execution at location that potentially break the invariant.
-The invariant can be violated if there is an unresolved external call that is able to modify the state of the current contract.
+In addition to these steps, a strong invariant also asserts and assumes the invariant _during_ method execution at locations that potentially break the invariant.
+The invariant can be violated if there is an unresolved external call that can modify the state of the current contract.
 To verify the strong invariant, for every unresolved external call `c`
 (a call that will force the prover to havoc storage), a strong invariant will insert the following steps:

  1. _Before_ the call `c`: Assert that the invariant holds - if the invariant does not hold due to some logic of the current method, this will yield a counter example that ends with the `assert` before `c`.